-The reason for this lavishly spending spree is in response to new streaming competition by the major studios and the upcoming exodus of their content.
+The reason for this lavishly spending spree is in response to new streaming competition by the studios and the upcoming exodus of content.

 Lionsgate is said to be in talks to split its film and television production business from its recently acquired premium-channel Starz into separate companies.